foss-haas/rotunda/README.md

 ## Router#resolve

 Attempts to resolve a path.
-Returns a promise that is rejected if the route does not successfully match any routes or resolved with the matching route handler's result.
+Returns a promise that is rejected if the path does not successfully match any routes or resolved with the matching route handler's result.

 **Arguments**